elena-krismer/Project_FASTQtrimmer/Report/Report.md

 # Project

 To do/think of/ not forget?
 - which time to we use when writting the theory future, present, conjunktiv; will be filter, should,... i am confused lol 'has to be adjusted to the ohred scle/will be adjust/must be adjusted/is adjusted????
-- big o isnt finished but please take a look at it - its so weird - nicceeee table :)
+- big o isnt finished but please take a look at it - its so weird - nicceeee table :): *The Big O looks wierd but it's just evaluated by function I like the end you add the summ good idea!!! :3 I read those post and for me was so cool very well explained.
+I changed the o(n*m) because at the end it hast two for and the form is like O(2n) reduced to O(n) it´s like one example here: https://stackabuse.com/big-o-notation-and-algorithm-analysis-with-python-examples/  the other useful page is: https://skerritt.blog/big-o/*
 - yesterday was a merge conflict - we have to write the program design in pseudocode - i have added the pseudocode from yesterday, peter mentioned last time we shouldnt but the raw code in the report
+-yesterday I run the program with the peter file and I got a problem with the quality.
+I used another file I tested with the two programs and it runs (using another file) so I added into the directory, I''l move to the correct directory test

 ## 1. Introduction